dalnefre/tart-checkpoint/README.md

 ## Documentation

+### Algorithm

+To _Dispatch_:
+  1. Checkpoint.
+  2. If queue is empty, dispatch is done.
+  3. Dequeue event to dispatch.
+  4. Process event.
+  5. Checkpoint.
+  6. Schedule next dispatch.
+  7. Dispatch is done.

+To _Checkpoint_:
+  1. If effect is empty, checkpoint is done.
+  2. Write effect to log.
+  3. If effect is an error, clear effect, checkpoint is done.
+  4. Add messages sent, if any, to event queue.
+  5. Concurrently:
+    * Persist actors created, if any.
+    * Persist updated event queue.
+    * Update state/behavior, if changed.
+  6. Initialize empty effect.
+  7. Checkpoint is done.

 ### Events

 An `event` is an abstraction around the concept of a `message` being delivered to the actor.